-By the end of the Fifth Meditation, we still have no argument for the existence of a material world.
+In particular, by the end of the Fifth Meditation, we still have no argument for the existence of a material world.

 Descartes reclaims the material world in two stages.

 By the end of the Meditations, he has defended a dualist view.

-As we saw, Descartes countenances three types of substances:
+As I mentioned, Descartes countenances three types of substances: